riskaware-ltd/ridt/README.md

 # ridt

-RIDT (rapid indoor diffusion tool) is a Python implementation of two different analytical dispersion models, Eddy Diffusion and Well Mixed.
+RIDT (rapid indoor dispersion tool) is a Python implementation of two different analytical dispersion models, Eddy Diffusion and Well Mixed.
 It allows the calculation of concentrations and exposures based on an arbitrary set of instantaneous, infinite duration, and fixed duration source terms in a cuboid